 There are a few ways I’ve combatted the feeling of loneliness.
 And as I get older I now realized that everything I ever do is to prevent myself from ever feeling loneliness ever again.

-I’ve tried communicating my loneliness with my spouse
+I’ve tried communicating my loneliness with my partner

-My husband works in the dance industry.
-Now we’ve been married 6 years and his work life doesn’t usually affect me so much unless I’m on the road or he is.
-But during the summer he got busier and I found myself stuck at home more often.
+My partner worked in the dance industry.
+Their work-life doesn’t usually affect me so much unless I’m on the road or they are.
+But during the summer they got busier and I found myself stuck at home more often.
 I wasn’t working, I had not much freelance to do and I also couldn’t work on Tru.Works due to computer issues.
 I was alone and unable to work on projects and look for more design work.

 This was a drag for me, and usually, when I get like this I end up going out and spending money.
 Which is never a good thing.

-This feeling isn’t something someone should deal with alone so I made sure to tell my husband.
-Although he doesn’t get like this himself he understood it was something I struggle with.
+This feeling isn’t something someone should deal with by themselves I thought so I made sure to tell my partner.
+Although they don’t get like this themselves they understood it was something I struggled with.